palewire/first-python-notebook/docs/filter/index.rst

     If you are familiar with writing `SQL`_ to manipulate databases, pandas' filtering system is somewhat similar to a ``WHERE`` query.
 The `official pandas documentation`_ offers direct translations between the two.

-In our case, the column we want to filter against is prop.prop_name.
+In our case, the column we want to filter against is ``prop_name``.
 We only want to keep those records where the value there matches the full name of Proposition 64.

 Where do we get that?
 Our friend :doc:`value counts </value_counts/index>`.